The Ministry Falling

 The boy took hold of two chained wizards and a witch.
 He followed Severus.

 Severus spotted his Conditioned girl, Emily Miles, cursing a middle aged witch near the lifts.
-"Miles, grab your brood and follow me."
+"Miles, grab your brood, you're coming with me."
 The girl plucked three witches chained together.

 He then found the Patil twins in the distance pointing their wands at a group of wizards.
-"Follow me."
-The witches extinguished their curses, took their victims and followed.
+The witches saw him, extinguished their curses, took their victims and followed.

 "Zabini, Clearwater…" Blaise Zabini and Penelope Clearwater nodded, dragging three chained employees each.